pingcap/docs/tidb-cloud/troubleshoot-import-access-denied-error.md

 1. In the AWS Management Console, go to **IAM** > **Access Management** > **Roles**.
 2. In the list of roles, find and click the role you have created for the target TiDB cluster.
 The role summary page is displayed.
-3. In the **Permission policies** area of the role summary page, click on each policy to enter the policy summary page.
+3. In the **Permission policies** area of the role summary page, a list of policies is displayed.
+Take the following steps for each policy:
+    1. Click the policy to enter the policy summary page.
-4. On the policy summary page, click the **{}JSON** tab to see the permission policy.
-Make sure that the `Resource` fields in each policy are correctly configured.
+    2. On the policy summary page, click the **{}JSON** tab to check the permission policy.
+Make sure that the `Resource` fields in the policy are correctly configured.

 The following is a sample policy.